aldetl/Typing/Readme.md

 # Introduction

-**Typing** controls cursor movements and execute some commands by typing a single character.
-Its purpose is to improve your typing efficiency by reducing the frequency of switching between keyboard and mouse as well as the movement distance of hands.
-In short, it keeps your hands on the keyboards!
+**Typing** is a tool to improve your typing efficiency by reducing the frequency of switching between keyboard and mouse as well as the movement distance of hands.
+In short, it keeps your hands on the keyboards.

+In **Typing**, you can move cursor by pressing character keys (vim-like movement) or by pressing hotkeys (emacs-like movement).
+You can also define and send customized hotkeys.